 As previously stated, there are two ways to eliminate a capital deficiency:

-The partner with the capital deficiency contributes an amount of cash equal to the capital deficiency, or
+The partner with the capital deficiency contributes an amount of cash equal to the capital deficiency.

 The partners with credit balances reduce their respective capital balances proportionately, in accordance with their income ratios.

-Method #1:
+Method 1:

 The partner with the capital deficiency contributes an amount of cash equal to the capital deficiency.
-This method is the more straightforward.
+This method is the more straightforward one.